vishakhsurendran/NYC-Car-Crash-Data-Visualization/README.md

 # NYC-Car-Crash-Data-Visualization
 A program which intakes current official car crash reports from New York City and generates visualizations with the intent of showcasing where improvements to infrastructure may need to be made.
+This is an improved version of my Collision-Data-Analysis project.
 Data provided by the City of New York.

 ## Demo Images
 ![Graph Demo](/assets/graph_demo.png)